-The Hoarding must not be better explained by a medical condition like a brain injury, cerebrovascular disease, Prader-Willi syndrome or a mental health problem like obsessive compulsive disorder, decreased energy in major depressive disorder, delusions in schizophrenia or another psychotic disorder, cognitive deficits in neurocognitive disorders or significant restricted interest in autism spectrum disorder.
+The hoarding behavior must not be better explained by a medical condition like a brain injury, cerebrovascular disease, Prader-Willi syndrome or a mental health problem like obsessive-compulsive disorder, decreased energy in major depressive disorder, delusions in schizophrenia or another psychotic disorder, cognitive deficits in neurocognitive disorders, or significant restricted interest in autism spectrum disorder.

-The person has good insight when they realize that the hoarding is problematic, poor insight when they believe that there is mostly no problem and finally, the individual suffers delusional beliefs when convinced that there is absolutely no problem even when there is evidence to the contrary.
+The person has good insight when they realize that hoarding is problematic.
+They have poor insight when they believe that there is mostly no problem.
+Finally, they suffer delusional beliefs if they are convinced there is absolutely no problem with the hoarding, despite evidence to the contrary.

-About 75% of the time there is also one or more other condition present, major depression, social anxiety disorder, generalized anxiety disorder or OCD.
+About 75% of the time, there is also one or more other conditions present.
+Other conditions may include major depression, social anxiety disorder, generalized anxiety disorder, or OCD.

 Please consult an expert if you suspect that someone you care about is hoarding in Greater Philadelphia, the Main Line, Montgomery County, PA, or the surrounding areas.
-Hoarding can be difficult to treat and often get worse without treatment.
+Hoarding can be difficult to treat and it often gets worse without treatment.